 Parts with smooth surfaces and complex, intricate features can be achieved using Multi Jet Fusion.
 Other applications include //

-Nylon 12 is a commonly used thermoplastic that is strong enough for functional prototyping and production parts, small to medium in size—ideal for complex assemblies, housings, enclosures and watertight applications.
+Nylon 12 is a commonly used thermoplastic that is strong enough for functional prototyping and production parts, small to medium in size.
+Nylon 12 is ideal for complex assemblies, housings, enclosures and watertight applications.
 Achieve smooth surfaces and fine details with this durable material.
 It provides excellent chemical resistance to oils, greases, aliphatic hydrocarbons and alkalies.
-Parts produced are a non-uniform light gray and can be dyed a darker color for a uniform appearance.
+Parts produced are a non-uniform light gray, but can be dyed a darker color for a uniform appearance.

 AMT’s PostPro3D technology is a smart and automated post processing solution for smoothing MJF 3D printed parts.
 PostPro3D achieves a high quality surface finish that matches injection molding techniques using 3D printing processes.
 This enabling technology reduces lead-time, cost of manufacture, operational and maintenance costs providing the ‘missing piece’ in the digital manufacturing chain.
 The PostPro3D machine makes 3D part surface finishing speed and cost competitive for high volume production.

 Talk to an expert at Fathom today to take your parts to the next level using AMT PostPro3D for post processing.

 Before you select MJF for your project, you will want to become familiar with the benefits and limitations.

 During Selective Laser Sintering (SLS), powdered material is laid down in a thin layer on the build platform.
 Each cross-section is scanned by a CO2 laser which sinters the material.
 The platform shifts down one layer and repeats until the part has been made.
 The part is then removed from the platform after the bin has cooled.